DotnDev/android-animated-vector/README.md

 <b>Animated Vector using animator/ObjectAnimator and animated-vector in XML</b>

-I really struggled to find the right documentation/guidelines to animate separate paths or group paths through XML.
+I really struggled to find the right documentation/guidelines to animate separate paths or group paths from a single vector in XML.
-I had to work on a vector which had a lot of different elements and I wanted to animate each of them and I spent hours digging the internet to make it all work!
+I had to work on a vector which had like 10 different elements to animate - each of them differently - I really didn't want to write lines and lines of java code for it, it didn't seem efficient.
+I spent hours digging the net for the right way.
-It is so easy once you have the right information.
+It is so easy once you have the right information!

 This repo is for you if:
 - You're trying to animate a vector using XML and ObjectAnimator
-- You're trying to animate several paths on one vector
+- You're trying to animate several paths in one vector
 - You're trying to use/customise simple translate or scale animations but everything you find online does not work!

 You will find in this repo:
 - translate animation
-- scale animation
+- scale animation (coming soon!)

 /* TRANSLATE ANIMATION TUTORIAL */